96boards/documentation/ConsumerEdition/bpai96/getting-started/README.md

 ---
-title: Getting Started with Nitrogen
+title: Getting Started with BPai96
-permalink: /documentation/IoTEdition/bpi-96/getting-started/
+permalink: /documentation/IoTEdition/bpai96/getting-started/
 redirect_from:
-- /documentation/IoTEdition/bpi-96/getting-started/README.md/
+- /documentation/IoTEdition/bpai96/getting-started/README.md/
 ---
 # Getting Started

-Learn about your Nitrogen board as well as how to prepare and set up for basic use
+Learn about your BPai96 board as well as how to prepare and set up for basic use

 ## Setup - What you will need

 **Need**

-Unknown...
+Coming soon...

 **Optional**
 - Mezzanine Products